radio-astro/casa/pipeline/doc/ways_to_run_the_pipeline.md

 At the lowest level of abstraction, we can run the pipeline as a series of steps like the following

-A pipeline run will generate a file like the following
+A pipeline run will generate a file like the following:
 ```
   pipeline_test_data/VLAT003/working/pipeline-20161014T172229/html/casa_pipescript.py
  ```